 Hemis Monastery Entry Fee

-It also has a large collection of Thangkas (Tibetan Buddhist painting on cotton, silk appliqué, usually depicting a Buddhist deity, scene, or mandala).
-There is one Thangka here which is said to be the largest one in existence and put on display only once in every 12 years.
+It also has a large collection of Thangkas.
+A Thangka is a Tibetan Buddhist painting on cotton, or silk applique, usually depicting a Buddhist deity, scene, or mandala.
+There is one Thangka here which is said to be the largest one in existence and put on display only once every 12 years.

 The Hemis Monastery is divided into two sections.
 The assembly hall is known as Dukhang and the temple is known as Tshogkgang.

 The second assembly hall, called Dukhang Barpa, has an idol of a peaceful golden Buddha.
-On the upper floor of the monastery, there is also a huge statue of Guru Padmasambhava; also known as Guru Rinpoche.
+On the upper floor of the monastery, there is also a huge statue of Guru Padmasambhava, also known as Guru Rinpoche.

 Hemis Monastery Museum

-The Hemis Monastery also has a museum which is reputed to be as rich as the monastery itself.
+The Monastery also has a museum which is reputed to be as rich as the monastery itself.
 The museum will be to your left as you climb up the stairs and enter the monastery.
-It houses a large collection of historical Buddhist Thangkas, weapons, artifacts and carriers.
-There is also a library here that has an awesome and massive collection of Tibetan Books, manuscripts and relics.
-At the ground floor of the museum, there is a small shop that sells several souvenirs like items; like books, T-Shirts, trinkets, and Ladakh magnets.
-Photography is strictly prohibited inside the museum.

 Hemis Monastery Festival

-Hemis Monastery Accommodation
+Hemis Monastery Stay / Accommodation

 The stay option at the Monastery is known as Hemis Monastery Guest House.
-The building is separate than that of the monastery so you are not really staying in the monastery but in a guest house run by the monastery.
+The building is separate from that of the monastery.
+So you are not really staying in the monastery but in a guest house run by the monastery.

-Heed my warning, before you decide to stay at the guest, check the washroom.
+Heed my warning, before you decide to stay with the guest, check the washroom.
 In fact, check the washroom first and then the room.
 Chances are that the very sight of the washroom would have you change your mind about staying here.

 Another important thing you must know is that the monastery guest house has no kitchen so if you stay here, you will have to eat out.

 Best time to visit Hemis Monastery

-The best time to visit Hemis Monastery would be around the dates of Hemis Festival; which can be either in June or July.
+The best time to visit Hemis Monastery would be around the dates of the Hemis Festival which can be either in June or July.
 This way, you get to see the monastery all decorated for the grand celebrations ahead.